Muditha-Kumara/AWD_FinalProject/Phase_2/Project_phase_2.md

 - **Design**:
   - User-friendly and intuitive interface.
-  - Consistent styling using a CSS framework (e.g., Tailwind CSS).
+  - Consistent styling using a CSS framework (used bootstrap).
 - **Interaction**:
   - Smooth navigation and interactive elements.
   - Accessibility features for inclusive design.